 BorgataSports offers the most generous NFL promotion on the New Jersey Sports Betting market.
 How does a no lose guarantee sound?
 Place a bet from $1 and up and Borgata will match your bets with a risk-free bet up to $20, BUT only if it’s a lost bet.
 You can bet on any pro or college football game all season long.
 Go to Borgata Sports…

 The Patriots and Eagles rolled as favorites in spots the line was simply not high enough.
 The Vikings, Cardinals and Panthers all won in favorable spots and the overs hit for us in the Houston and Dallas games.

 We unfortunately were on all four of the teams that laid absolute eggs and likely to be looked at in hindsight as each team’s absolute worst game at the end of the season.
 Those teams were the aforementioned Cowboys along with the Chargers, Chiefs and Browns.
 The other losses included the Vikings Over, Saints under and Falcons.

 The Ravens got hooked as 3,5 point favorite in a field goal win.

 7-8 on the bad week, we will look to bounce back this week.

 This week we have our first 9:30AM EST island game being played in London and they are always welcome.
 We get 15 hours of non stop football on those occasions and it’s everything we can ask for.

-There are eight different lines that have moved at least two points early this week and certainly spots to make note of.
+There are eight different lines that have moved at least two points early this week and certainly spots to make note of for week 6 NFL Expert Picks.
 Sunday night brings an underwhelming matchup but we get a fun divisional matchup on Monday night that will be quite competitive.